 Expect this adventure to take up most of your time during your 2 days at Zion National Park.
 Reasonably you wouldn’t be able to get to the top in time for sunrise (unless you started VERY early), but it can be a great adventure nonetheless.

 You will have to check trail conditions before getting there because sometimes the trail closes during flooding or a rockfall.

 Afternoon — Bike Pa’rus Trail

 Paying attention to the weather conditions and avoiding going into the river when the current is strong.
-You can have a picnic-type lunch along here somewhere or just relax until you’re ready for the next adventure.
+Have a picnic-type lunch along here somewhere or just relax until you’re ready for the next adventure!